-Therefore, medical services have been provided by NGO foreign medical teams, in support of the staff of the Hellenic Centre for Disease Control and Prevention (KEELPNO – who provide medical screening for newly arrived refugees) with the occasional visit from clinicians working at the local public hospitals who visit facilities periodically.
+SGR provided medical services in support of the staff of the Hellenic Centre for Disease Control and Prevention (KEELPNO – who provide medical screening for newly arrived refugees).

 SAMS has been providing curative primary health care in the three islands of Chios, Leros and Kos.
-Supported by SAMS member donations; SAMS provides medication, medical consumables and equipment and cultural mediators, and treated Through our network of dedicated volunteer doctors and nurses from around the world, we treated approximately 150 patients on each island a week.
+Supported by SAMS member donations; SAMS provides medication, medical consumables and equipment and cultural mediators, and treated Through our network of dedicated volunteer volunteer doctors and nurses from around the world, we treated approximately 150 patients on each island a week.